Topics on this page:

 Tip 5: Use questions to explore the other side’s position in a neutral way

-- Asking questions about the issues shows that you are willing to discuss the issues, not just making demands.
+- Asking questions shows that you are willing to discuss the issues, not just making demands.
 Questions can help you find common ground and understand the other side’s point of view.
-Use this common ground to find a compromise on the issues.
+Use this common ground to find a compromise.

 Tip 6: Keep notes on every interaction with the other side

 - Include the date you spoke and who said what.
-Things may seems clear during the discussion, but it is common to forget exactly what was said after a few days pass.
+While things may seem clear during the discussion, it is common to forget exactly what was said after a few days pass.

 Tip 7: If you reach an agreement, put it in writing